grafana/tanka/docs/design/tanka.md

 └── vendor/
 ```

-While latter structure is the one suggested by `tk init`, it is perfectly fine to
+While the latter structure is the one suggested by `tk init`, it is perfectly
-use another if it fits the use-case better.
-The folder does not need to be named
+fine to use another if it fits the use-case better.
+The folder does not need to
-`environments`, either.
+be named `environments`, either.

 ## Edge Cases
 During development of `jsonnet` libraries, e.g. for applications like `mysql`,
-it is impossible to think of every edge-case in before.
+it is impossible to think of every edge-case in advance.

 But thanks to the power of `jsonnet`, this is not a problem.
 Imagine the output
 of the library being the following: